Medical note: This article is for patient education and clinical guidance. It does not replace professional medical advice, diagnosis, or treatment.

 Fatigue can also follow infections, major surgery, inflammatory disease, heart or lung disease, autoimmune conditions, kidney disease, or cancer treatment.
 In some cases, the tiredness is part of a broader recovery process; in others, it is the first clue that the body needs further evaluation.

-If fatigue is accompanied by weakness, reduced mobility, or a slow return to normal activity after illness or injury, structured rehabilitation may help.
-In actual clinical practice, this could involve physiotherapy at home in Mumbai or a physiotherapy center in Mumbai if travelling becomes difficult.
+If fatigue is accompanied by weakness, reduced mobility, or a slow return to normal activity after illness or injury, structured rehabilitation can help rebuild function gradually and safely.

 When Tiredness Is No Longer a Normal Slump

 There is a difference between feeling tired after a busy week and being exhausted in a way that repeats or worsens.
-Persistent tiredness deserves more attention when it is new, progressive, or linked with other body changes.
+Persistent tiredness deserves more attention when it is new, progressive, or linked with the red flags in the table above — breathlessness, palpitations, unexplained weight loss, or worsening weakness in particular should not wait for a "convenient" time to see a doctor.

-Urgent care is needed if fatigue comes with chest pain, severe shortness of breath, fainting, confusion, one-sided weakness, a racing or irregular heartbeat, or thoughts of self-harm.
+Urgent, same-day care is needed if fatigue, sleepiness, or weakness comes with chest pain, severe shortness of breath, fainting, confusion, sudden one-sided weakness, a racing or irregular heartbeat, or thoughts of self-harm.
+Do not wait to see if it passes.

 How Doctors Usually Evaluate Persistent Fatigue